Last Updated: November 2018

 11. Add to ApplePay*

-* Good idea to track which card you are using for which bills / service
+* Good idea to track which card you are using for which bills / service (also included in the Card Tracking Spreadsheet)

 There are many factors in selecting the right card.
 Don’t let perfection be the enemy of good, pick your first card and run with it.
 For subscribers, who are serious about getting started, I’m happy to discuss the best card strategy for you at no cost.
 If you’re an experienced hacker, please share your insights in the comments below.
 If you picked your first card based on these posts, please share that as well.